-For the year ending September 30, 2019 (private market returns are lagged by one quarter), OP&F's private markets portfolio provided a net return, on a time-weighted basis, of 13.65%.
+For the year ending Dec.
+31, 2020 (private market returns are lagged by one quarter), OP&F's private markets portfolio provided a net return, on a time-weighted basis, of 22.30%.
 To note, evaluating private markets performance over short-time periods can be misleading.
-With that said, for the ten-year period ending September 30, 2019, the portfolio provided an annualized net return of 14.09%.
+With that said, for the tenyear period ending Dec.
+31, 2020, the portfolio provided an annualized net return of 15.04%.

 In 2014, OP&F adopted changes to how it evaluates the performance of the private markets portfolio.
 The methodology evaluates the performance of the private markets program by developing a Public Markets Equivalent (PME) comparison.
 A PME comparison utilizes an Internal Rate of Return (IRR) calculation of all historical cash flows and compares the resulting performance to a public market proxy index, by assuming that all of the same cash flows are invested in the public market index.
 This methodology allows for the purest comparison of the private markets program performance to that of a public market alternative.
-Secondarily, the performance of the private markets program is evaluated relative to the Refinitiv Thompson One Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, or equivalent.
+Secondarily, the performance of the private markets program is evaluated relative to the Refinitiv Thompson ONE Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, or equivalent.
 The peer universe data allows OP&F to compare the private markets program to other private markets programs and managers over specified time periods.
-For the ten-year period ending September 30, 2019, OP&F's private markets program provided a net IRR of 13.8%, outperforming the Wilshire 5000 PME by 0.7% annualized.
+For the ten-year period ending Sept.
+30, 2020, OP&F's private markets program provided a net IRR of 14.7%, outperforming the Wilshire 5000 PME by 1.1% annualized.
 In addition, OP&F's private markets program has outperformed the Wilshire 5000 PME on a net of fee basis since inception.
-Relative to the Refinitiv Thompson One Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, as of September 30, 2019, OP&F's private markets program's net of fee IRR ranks above median across all time-periods and in the top quartile on a one-year and three-year basis.
+Relative to the Refinitiv Thompson ONE Private Equity Pooled Horizon IRR: Net to Limited Partners peer universe, as of Sept.
+30, 2020, OP&F's private markets program's net of fee IRR ranks first quartile on a one-year, three-year, and five-year basis and second quartile on a 10-year and since inception basis.